 When you start making it from scratch, you’ll notice a difference in flavor and the ability to regulate the amount of sodium is also a plus.
-Trust me, you’ll never go back to using store-bought packages again!
+Trust me, once you make the best turkey gravy from scratch, you’ll never go back to store-bought again.

-To make turkey gravy from drippings, all you need is:
+To make an easy turkey gravy from drippings, all you need is a few pantry staples.

 - Strain.
 Take every last bit of pan drippings from cooking your turkey and pour through a mesh strainer or fat separator.
-If you don’t have 3 cups, add some chicken broth.
+If you don’t have 3 cups, add some chicken broth until you do.